 Mammoth Lakes California

-A summer visit exploring the small town of Mammoth Lakes had me taking my first fly-fishing lessons, exploring hotel accommodations, and, yes, even a spa.
-A journey to the top of Mammoth Mountain on the Aerial Gondola was a spectacular experience, and the Forest Rangers at the top are a wealth of information.
+A summer visit to the small town of Mammoth Lakes led me to take my first fly-fishing lessons, explore hotel accommodations, and, yes, even a spa.
+A journey to the top of Mammoth Mountain on the Aerial Gondola was a spectacular experience, and the Forest Rangers at the top were a wealth of information.

 What fun to visit the oldest log cabin in the area and meet the proprietors of a unique art gallery tucked away in the forest.
 We have become friends and met for cocktails in Palm Springs in March.